GoogleChrome/web.dev/src/site/content/en/fast/codelab-optimize-third-party-javascript/index.md

 ## Preconnect to required origins

-You’ve deferred non-critical Javascript and lazy-loaded the YouTube requests, so now it’s time to optimize the remaining third-party content.
+You've deferred non-critical Javascript and lazy-loaded the YouTube requests, so now it's time to optimize the remaining third-party content.

 Adding the `rel=preconnect` attribute to a link tells the browser to establish a connection to a domain before the request for that resource is made.
 This attribute is best used on origins that provide resources you are certain the page needs.